twelvesec/RogueLDAP/README.md

 mvn clean package
 ```

-## Setting up the Environment and run the exploit
+## Setting up the Environment and run the Exploit

 In order to setup the environment and run the exploit the following steps should be followed